 Talk for Writing enables children to imitate the key language they need for a particular topic orally, before they try reading it and analysing it.
-The scheme uses fun activities to help children rehearse the ‘tune’ of the language they need, followed by shared writing to show them how to craft their genre.
+The process uses fun activities to help children rehearse the ‘tune’ of the language they need, followed by shared writing to show them how to craft their genre.
 It then helps children to write in the same style.
 Children and teachers alike love Talk for Writing and schools that have adopted this approach have seen improvements in the children’s progress.
 It works well right through from the Early Years up to Year 6 and beyond.

 Here is a brief explanation of the basic principles of Talk for Writing.
 It has three key stages:

-Once the teacher has established a creative context and an engaging start (the hook), a typical Talk for Writing (T4W) unit would begin with some engaging activities warming up the tune of the text to help children internalise the pattern of the language required.
+Once the teacher has established a creative context and an engaging start (the hook), a typical Talk for Writing (TfW) unit would begin with some engaging activities warming up the tune of the text to help children internalise the pattern of the language required.

 This is often followed by talking an exemplar text, supported visually by a text map and physical movements to help the children recall the story or non-fiction piece.
 In this way the children hear the text, say it for themselves and enjoy it before seeing it written down.